Links of Interest

 Dr. Maohong Fan

-Dr. Maohong Fan is an SER Associate Professor of Chemical Engineering in the Department of Chemical and Petroleum Engineering.
+Dr. Maohong Fan is an SER Professor of Chemical and Petroleum Engineering in the Departments of Chemical and Petroleum Engineering.
 He has led and worked on many projects in the areas of chemical production, clean energy production and environmental protection.
 These projects have been supported by various domestic and international funding agencies such as NSF, DOE, EPA, USGS and USDA in the United States, the New Energy and Industrial Technology Development Organization (NEDO) in Japan, the United Nations Development Programme (UNDP), and industrial companies such as Siemens and Caterpillar.
 He has helped many chemical, environmental and energy companies overcome their technical challenges.
-He has published over 150 refereed books, book chapters, and papers in different chemical and environmental engineering, energy, and chemistry journals.
+He has published over 175 refereed books, book chapters, and papers in different chemical and environmental engineering, energy, and chemistry journals.
 As an Associate Editor or Editorial Board Member or Advisory Board Member, he has been serving international chemical and energy as well as environmental journals.
 He has been supporting and supervising a number of graduate students and postdocs as well as research scientists in his research areas.

 Ph.D.
 Chemical Engineering, Osaka University 2003